itsjoshuagraves/digitalgarden/content/journal/self reliant tech.md

 summary: "On craftsmanship, curiosity, and the love of know-how."

 ---
----
-date: 2023-07-29
-title: Self-Reliant Tech
-weight: 10
-tags: tech
-summary: "On craftsmanship, curiosity, and the love of know-how."

----

 It’s so damned easy to find a service that will take your money and create a website for you, or use a cloud to host your project.
 But with ease comes trade-offs.
 Namely, creativity and self-reliance.